Write the Photo Captions For Your Scrapbook Photos

 “I purchased this book many years ago and still refer to it when I’m making a photo album.
 Preserving the stories behind the photos is priceless and means so much more than all the fancy doo-dads pasted in albums with just the names and locations of the photos.
 I can’t praise this book enough for the difference it has made in my memory books.” — Judy Hayes Fischer

-This Book Will Teach You To Add Photo Captions Into Your Albums
+This Book Will Teach You To Write Photo Captions Into Your Albums

 The Photo Scribe will help you develop captions and stories that mean something to the reader whether they were present at the time of the photograph or not.
-It instructs you on best practices for adding interesting and meaningful captions.
+And it instructs you on best practices for adding interesting and meaningful captions.

 - remember setting, mood, characters, background